Tactics/cf_developer_docs/source/includes/13_authentication_scopes.html.md

 ### Granting and revoking scopes

 *Personal Access Token*
-In case of an personal access token, the user can select which scopes to grant.
+In case of a personal access token, the user can select which scopes to grant.
 It's possible to grant or revoke scopes later on by editing or deleting the personal access token in the application.

 *OpenID Connect Token*